 Parents are a child's first teacher and are encouraged to be an active participant in their child's education by keeping up daily communications, inviting parents and the community into the classroom or to the school for special events and excursions, daily reading, group work and classroom support and to help plan for the future of Ashwell State School.
 At the start of the year, parents were invited to an information session about how the classrooms are run, with further information about learning and classroom activities in each newsletter.
-Each term parents/ caregivers were also provided with an explicit Teaching, Learning and Assessment Overview for their individual child's class.
+Each term parents/ caregivers were also provided with an explicit Teaching and Learning Overview for their individual child's class.

 Ashwell State School has a strong sense of community - parents have always been encouraged to become active participants in their child's education.
 These relationships help to foster our students' learning in a safe, supportive environment.
+Ashwell State School enjoys strong support from a small but mighty P&C association.

-Newsletters (sent fortnightly) and Assembly (weekly) were showcases for the children's academic, sporting and social achievements.
+Fortnightly eNewsletters were established in 2017 and this, along with weekly Assembly were showcases for the children's academic, sporting and social achievements.